-Recently, I had the opportunity to enjoy a one night stay at Al Maha, a Luxury Collection Desert Resort & Spa, Dubai.
-Located just 65 km and around 1 hour’s drive from Dubai, this Starwood property consists of luxury villas with plunge pools nestled within the confines of the Dubai Desert Reserve protected wildlife area.
+Located just 65 km and around 1 hour's drive from Dubai, the Al Maha Resort is a high-end Starwood property.
+It consists of luxury villas with plunge pools nestled within the confines of the Dubai Desert Reserve protected wildlife area.

 Travelling to the resort